josmar-crwdstffng/angular/aio/content/guide/event-binding.md

    <input (keydown.shift.t)="onKeydown($event)" />
    ```

 Depending on the operating system, some key combinations might create special characters instead of the key combination that you expect.
 MacOS, for example, creates special characters when you use the option and shift keys together.
-If you bind to `keydown.shift.alt.t`, on MacOS, that combination produces a `ˇ` character instead of a `t`, which doesn't match the binding and won't trigger your event handler.
+If you bind to `keydown.shift.alt.t`, on MacOS, that combination produces a `ˇ` character instead of a `t`, which does not match the binding and will not trigger your event handler.
 To bind to `keydown.shift.alt.t` on MacOS, use the `code` keyboard event field to get the correct behavior, such as `keydown.code.shiftleft.altleft.keyt` shown in this example.

    ```typescript
    <input (keydown.code.shiftleft.altleft.keyt)="onKeydown($event)" />
    ```